ShubhamBharde/Namste-React/README.md

     - function that updated our state automagically.
       - it needs trigger to start diff algorithm... thats why we use state variables.

 ## React Two Layer :-

 - UI Layer

 - Data Layer

-- React will keep your UI layer & sync with Data layer
+- React keeps your Data layer & sync with UI layer

 - when Data layer Modifiy react re-render component and quickly updated UI, bcz UI layer is Powered by Data layer

 ## Logic of UI Update in React ?

-- ### simple it will re-render of that component.
+- ### when state updates, react will re-render of that component.

 ## Why React is Fast ?